 Elsewhere Google says your Android phone is going to get smarter under the hood.
 Two features called Adaptive Battery and Adaptive Brightness will learn from your habits to optimise both the battery usage and the brightness of your display, so your handset should last longer between charges.

 On the security side of Android P, you can put your phone into a special "lockdown" mode where you can't unlock your phone using anything but your PIN.
 Also, apps face tighter restrictions about using the microphone and camera, which should mean no chance of anyone being able to spy on you.

 Internal navigation is improved with tech known as W-Fi RTT (that's Round-Trip-Time) – it basically lets you find your position in indoor shopping centres, airports and other places based on the location of nearby Wi-Fi networks.

 There are a ton of other very minor changes, but finally for now, Android P brings support for displays with notches (that is Android phones that want to follow the lead of the iPhone X).
 Apps will be able to adapt to shift their layout for notches of different sizes, and for phones that have no notch at all.
 The time has now been shifted to the left-hand side of the status bar, for example.

 Android P: what else we're expecting

-Bearing in mind that Google's key apps, from Chrome to Gmail, all get updated outside of Android, don't expect anything mind-blowing.
-The usual improvements to battery life and graphics performance will no doubt be mentioned.
+Bearing in mind that Google's key apps, from Google Assistant to Chrome to Gmail, all get updated outside of Android, the Android P improvements will be small and incremental tweaks rather than massive new features.

-We should also see more features that build on the big two themes of the last year in mobile: artificial intelligence and augmented reality.
+We're also expecting more features that build on the big two themes of the last year in mobile: artificial intelligence and augmented reality.
 Android P is likely to be smarter than any Android before it, and they'll be more going on in terms of AR experiences through the phone camera as well.

 During the preview and beta phases, Google often pulls features out of Android as well as adding them in, so try not to get too excited about anything you see until the code is finalised or Google confirms something is staying.